VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 Why do we need to split our data into three parts: train, validation, and test?

 Can you explain how cross-validation works?
+Cross-validation is a technique used to protect against overfitting in a predictive model, particularly in a case where the amount of data may be limited.
+In cross-validation, you make a fixed number of folds (or partitions) of the data, run the analysis on each fold, and then average the overall error estimate.

 What is K-fold cross-validation?
+k-Fold Cross-Validation.
+Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.
+The procedure has a single parameter called k that refers to the number of groups that a given data sample is to be split into.

 How do we choose K in K-fold cross-validation?
 What's your favourite K?